donkirkby/chess-kit/docs/rules.md

 [Nibelungenlied]: https://boardgamegeek.com/boardgame/7555/nibelungenlied

 ### Equipment
-A standard chess set and a standard deck of 52 cards.
+A standard chess set and a deck of chess cards.
+(See how to turn standard playing cards into chess cards in appendix A.)

 ### Goal
 Capture your opponent's king.
 There's no check or checkmate, because the cards